jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 There are a few ways to do this, and they're all relatively similar.
 I'll show you the way that my team and I identify specific children as it has worked well for us.
 We use a property on components called `displayName`.
 According to the [docs](https://reactjs.org/docs/react-component.html#displayname), the `displayName` property is primarily used for debugging purposes, however I find it useful here.

-You can explicitly add a `displayName` to any class or functional component.
+You can explicitly add a `displayName` to any class or function component.
 It's the same as adding `propTypes` or `defaultProps`:

 ```javascript
 // src/components/Messages.js